 Vegetable Broth

-For this, you need 700 ml of water and vegetables such as carrots, broccoli, celery, potatoes, black peppercorns.
-Bring to a boil and simmer for about 30 to 40 minutes.
+For this, you need 1 litre ml of water and vegetables such as garlic, ginger, onions, carrots, broccoli, celery, potatoes, salt and pepper.
+Bring to a boil and simmer for at least 1 hour The longer you can simmer it for, the more tasty the vegetable broth would be.

 Miso Paste